 On your game's store page, there is a specific place just below the purchase option which will display up to 4 DLC items.
-You can control which three items appear here, by modifying the order of items in your edit store admin on the "Special Settings" tab.
+You can control which items appear here, by modifying the order of items in your edit store admin on the "Special Settings" tab.
 There will always be a 'see all' button in this area, which leads to a dedicated browsing page for your game's DLC.

 On a dedicated DLC browse page

 Any game that has DLC will automatically get a dedicated page for browsing that DLC.
 This offers lists for Top Selling, New Releases, Upcoming, and discounted and provides for ways to customize additional ways of organizing the DLC.

 This browse page will automatically list your DLC with a couple of default logic.
 Here is a general idea of what happens by default:

 - The page will first list out the items that you specified to appear on your base game's store page.

 - If those items of DLC all have at least 4 screenshots, then we’ll display all those items of DLC in big sections on the browse page, which shows the short description, price, and 4 screenshot.

 - If not all the items have at least 4 screenshots, then we fall back to just showing a row of capsules.

 You can customize these pages with a similar set of options that you have for configuring your developer or publisher homepages